DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Attack, Sweep**

 - Description: Your weapon training allows you throw your weight around, potentially knocking targets off balance.
 Sweep the legs!
 - Mechanic: Major.
-For 1 or 2 PP, You perform you Weapon Attack on multiple contiguous characters within 1 space..
+For 2 PP, You perform you Weapon Attack on multiple contiguous characters within 1 space.
 For 2 PP, on a hit, target(s) make a DR 3 AGL Save.
 On fail, target(s) Knocked Down.
 - XP: 2
 - Prereq Role: Martial or Defender
 - Prereq Power: Attack, Weapon
 - Tags: Multi-target

-**Attack, Disarm**

-- Description: You're so skillful on the battlefield that you know how to target your attacks to focus on the enemy weapon.
-- Mechanic: Major.
-For 1 PP, When you spend a Power Point to disarm, perform a Weapon Attack.
-On a hit, the enemy must spend a Major Action picking up that weapon before using it again.
-This does not apply to Mystic Attacks or additional weapons the enemy may wield
-- XP: 2
-- Prereq Role: Martial or Defender

 **Attack, Vengeance**